FuelLabs/sway-standards/standards/src_2/README.md

 #### - Returns

 This section has a `h3` header.
 Lists the return values of the function with the `*` symbol and describes each one.
-This list SHALL be in order of value and provide the type and description.
+This list SHALL be in the order of the return index and provide the type and description.
 The type SHALL be encapsulated between two square brackets: [type].
 Example:
 ```rust
 /// ### Returns